ubai97/front-editor/readme.txt

 == Changelog ==

+= 2.0.1 =
+* Plugin title changed
+* Images in editor duplicating: bug fixed #32
+* Pictures are not attached to the article: bug fixed #39

 = 2.0.0 =
 * added sticky buttons when a post is very big
 * Added 'Edit' button position settings